-They call him Levis Lovae Omondi Opiyo, a lad schooled by Thika United back in the years at Tetu High.
+They call him Levis Opiyo Omondi, aka Lovae, a lad schooled by Thika United back in the years at Tetu High.
 In 2015, in his third and last year at the club, he was handed his big break by Briton Tim Bryett to debut in the Kenyan Premier League.

-Detours to Western Stima and Posta Rangers in 2016 matured him to become Mathare United’s lead striker in 2017, his best season yet, that earned him nomination to the end of year awards after tending goal in 27 of 34 games.
+Detours to Western Stima and Posta Rangers in 2016 matured him to become Mathare United’s lead goalkeeper in 2017, his best season yet, which earned him a nomination to the end-of-year awards after tending goal in 27 of 34 games.

-He may have missed on a podium finish in the awards but that announced but that firmly squeezed his resume through to Kenya’s rated keepers list.
+He may have missed on a podium finish in the awards but that firmly squeezed his resume through to Kenya’s rated keepers’ list.

-If he wore no gloves you wouldn’t identify him as a keeper, for his is your perfect server and passer of the ball; he’s one that dribbles – at the back!
+If he wore no gloves you wouldn’t identify him as a keeper, for he is your perfect server and passer of the ball; he’s one that dribbles – at the back!